gefendioglu/Cpp_Practices/03_Lesson/Pointer_Types.md

 /----------------------------------------------

 - Example:
-  - Non-const pointer types can point different addresses of objects
+  - Non-const pointer types can point the addresses of different objects
-  - Const pointer types can not point different addresses of objects.
+  - Const pointer types can not point the addresses of different objects.
 It must point the same object.
 ```cpp
 #include <iostream>